 While holding down the palm rest with one hand so that the main body of the computer is not raised, slowly lift the display panel.
-This will allow the angle of the display panel to be adjusted to provide optimum clarity.
+It allows the angle of the display panel to be adjusted to provide optimum clarity.

-Figure 2-5 Opening the display panel (R30-C/A30-C)
+Figure 2-5 Opening the display panel (Z30-C)